YuriDevAT/sos-animals/README.md

 about the condition of the dog.
 When submitting the form, the form should be sent to the nearest NGO station.

-To participate in the Hackathon, it was a requirement to implement CLerk Authantication, but it was finally removed because no authantication should be necessary to use the app.
+To participate in the Hackathon, it was a requirement to implement Clerk Authantication, but it was finally removed because no authantication should be necessary to use the app.